 You could also choose a hostel or hotel close to the Zocalo in the Centro Historico to get your fill of history, although the area is a bit dodgy at night during the day you are perfectly placed to explore the city.
 You could also consider upmarket Polanco where there are more hotels or the Zona Rosa which is traditionally a student area with lots of bars, although that is better if you are travelling in a group.

-My Favourite Hostels and Hotels in Mexico City for Solo Female Travellers
+Hostels in Mexico City for Solo Female Travellers

 When I travel alone, I often prefer to stay in hostels so I can meet other travellers more easily.
 I loved Hostel Home in Roma, it really did feel like home.
 They have a private room, a female dorm room and two mixed dorm rooms to choose from, although they do fill up fast so book in advance if you can.
 There are plenty of bars and restaurants close by, although if you do go out alone at night, I still recommend taking an Uber home.